 In this example, we will show you, How to use Transaction Control Transformation in Informatica to perform Rollback Transaction.
 Before we start configuring, First let me connect with the Informatica repository service.

 In order to do so, we have to provide the Informatica Admin Console credentials.
 So, Please provide the appropriate Username and Password, and click the Connect button.

 TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.

 Step 1: Source Definition for Transaction Control Transformation in Informatica

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using Sp Source table from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table (SP Destination) as our target definition.
-You can refer Create Informatica Target Table to understand the process of creating target definition
+You can refer to Create Informatica Target Table to understand the process of creating a target definition

 Step 3: Create Mapping for Transaction Control Transformation in Informatica